ElcioNJunior/clone-TabNews/README.md

 # clone-TabNews
-Trabalho do Curso.Dev do Felipe
+Trabalho do Curso.Dev do Filipe